 5. Describe your ideal client.

-If you’ve found the right adviser, you’ll hear a description that sounds remarkably like you.
-If you are unlike every other client among your adviser’s customers, it’s unlikely he’ll be able to serve your needs well.
+If you’ve found the right advisor, you’ll hear a description that sounds remarkably like you.
+If you are unlike every other client among your advisor’s customers, it’s unlikely he’ll be able to serve your needs well.

 6. What is your area of expertise?

-Some advisers focus on investments to help new workers start to build their nest egg, others help their clients with college planning, and still others earn their bread-and-butter on planning for the transition to retirement.
-While a soon-to-be retiree working with an adviser who is more geared toward helping young professionals start saving for retirement is not as big a mismatch as going to your dentist for a broken arm, there is no need to settle for an adviser who doesn’t specialize in your needs.
+Some advisors focus on investments to help new workers start to build their nest egg, others help their clients with college planning, and still others earn their bread-and-butter on planning for the transition to retirement.
+While a soon-to-be retiree working with an advisor who is more geared toward helping young professionals start saving for retirement is not as big a mismatch as going to your dentist for a broken arm, there is no need to settle for an advisor who doesn’t specialize in your needs.

 7. Can you show me some sample portfolios?

-Your adviser should be able to give you some very specific ideas of what to expect from his work.
-Sample portfolios will help you to understand exactly how your adviser will recommend that you allocate assets and handle volatility.
+Your advisor should be able to give you some very specific ideas of what to expect from his work.
+Sample portfolios will help you to understand exactly how your advisor will recommend that you allocate assets and handle volatility.